Saint-André Parish, New Brunswick

-Saint-André is a civil parish in Madawaska County, New Brunswick, Canada.
+Saint-André ([sɛ̃t‿ɑ̃dʁe]) is a geographic parish in Madawaska County, New Brunswick, Canada.

 For governance purposes it is entirely within the town of Grand Falls, which is a member of the Northwest rural district.

 Before the 2023 governance reform, a small area along the Saint John River was part of the town of Grand Falls, with the remainder forming the incorporated rural community of Saint-André, itself formed in 2006 by the merger of the village of St. André and the local service district of the parish of Saint-André.

 Origin of name

 The parish takes its name from the Roman Catholic ecclesiastical parish.

 History

 Saint-André was erected from Saint-Léonard Parish in 1907.